Foreknowledge and Free Will

 The denial of libertarian freedom has always had many supporters.
 The idea of making causal determinism the focal point of discussions of free will is modern in origin, and some philosophers think that the modern framing of the issue is confused.
 Philosophers who deny libertarian freedom may affirm a type of free will compatible with determinism, or they may instead simply accept the consequence that human beings lack free will.

 The other incompatibilist position is to affirm libertarian free will along with the principle of alternate possibilities (premise 9), and to deny the possibility of infallible foreknowledge.
-This position has recently become well-known in the view that has come to be called “open theism.”
+This position has recently become well-known in the view called “open theism.”
 (Pinnock et al. 1994).
-These theorists reject divine timelessness and immutability, along with infallible foreknowledge, arguing that not only should foreknowledge be rejected because of its fatalist consequences, the view of a God who takes risks is more faithful to Scripture than the classical notion of an essentially omniscient and foreknowing deity.
+These theorists reject divine timelessness and immutability, along with infallible foreknowledge, arguing that not only should foreknowledge be rejected because of its fatalist consequences, but the view of a God who takes risks is more faithful to Scripture than the classical notion of an essentially omniscient and foreknowing deity.
 See Rhoda et al (2006) for an argument that the key issue in the open theism debate is the nature of the future.
-For a recent review of the arguments for open theism, see Tuggy (2007).
+For a review of arguments for open theism, see Tuggy (2007).
 Craig and Hunt (2013) give a reply to Rhoda et al and Tuggy.
 For an argument that open theism necessitates the view that propositions about the future lack truth value, see Arbour (2013).
 Todd (2016a) defends the mutability of the future and argues that future contingents are all false (2016b).
 The true futurist theory (“the thin red line”) is defended by Øhrstrøm (2009) and by Malpass and Wawer (2012).